Dani’s Blog

 This is what I feel Mario Forte does.
 You can feel it on him when he comes back to town.
 And it’s always fresh, because he’s always in motion.
 Based in Paris, born in Italy, teaching in Lausanne, gigging anywhere and everywhere (Mexico, New York, Paris, Berlin, Lisbon, Austria, Germany), and sometimes recharging in Morocco.

 One night, talking about jazz over his home-made tagine, I commented on the lack of female jazz musicians.
-Many singers, not so many musicians.
+Many singers, not so many professional musicians.
 We were listening to Charlie Mingus, there was a solo and he said, “really, can you imagine a woman playing this?”
-He had a point, it was hard to imagine, but a woman would play something very different, something striking in other ways, ways we haven’t heard yet.
+I could see his point, and what it showed me about his experiences with women, but those were Mingus’s emotions, and a woman might play something very different, something striking in other ways, ways we haven’t heard.

 Mario showed up in a dream I had once.
 In wondering what my mind was using him as a symbol of, I decided to draw a tarot card on the question.
 I got The Fool card.
 I’m a total tarot novice, but know the Fool is the spontaneous, free-spirited child within us, creative and unafraid.
 It’s the way we are in the world before life teaches us to build protective walls around our unlimited potential.